eaton-lab/eaton-lab.github.io/_posts/articles/2017-08-28-sra-downloads.md

 ```

 et voilà.
 A huge benefit of this approach is hidden under the hood, which is
-that we automatically set the location for the `.sra` files to be stored in the
+that we automatically temporarily set the location for the `.sra` files to be
-"workdir" location that you set, and we remove them right after they are finished
+downloaded in the "workdir" location that you set, and we remove them right
-being converted into .fastq files.
-Therefore you will never run into problems
+after they are converted into .fastq files.
+Therefore you will never run
-with hidden sra files filling up your drive space.
+into problems with hidden sra files filling up your drive space that often
+counfounds sra-tools users.

 Another strength of this approach is that you can clearly see and show
 the full meta-data from which the files are being drawn, nicely displayed
-as a Pandas DataFrame, and then access and manipulate the names of those
+as a Pandas DataFrame.
+This is a great thing to stick right at the beginning of
-files with the single run command.
-And of course
-being in Python you can make it all look very nice in a jupyter-notebook.
+a reproducible science document, like a Jupyter-notebook, to show exactly where
+your data came from and how you renamed the files.